ruslanmv/ruslanmv.github.io/_posts/2024-10-20-How-to-build-multiagent-system-with-WatsonX.md

 For the complete code you can go [here](https://github.com/ruslanmv/How-to-build-multiagent-system-with-WatsonX/blob/master/model.ipynb).

+### 13. Exploring an Alternative Approach for Multi-Agent Systems: Using crewAI

+While Langraph is a powerful tool for building multi-agent systems, another approach worth exploring is **crewAI**. crewAI offers powerful tools for integrating agents and function calling in AI applications.
+Here's a brief overview:

+- **Definition of Agents**: In crewAI, an agent is an autonomous unit that performs tasks, makes decisions, and communicates with other agents.
+These agents can have various roles like ‘Researcher’, ‘Writer’, or ‘Customer Support’, each contributing to the overall goal of the system.
+- **Agents and Function Calling with Watsonx.ai**: crewAI integrates seamlessly with Watsonx.ai, allowing you to use Mixtral Agents and Llama models for multi-turn conversations.
+This integration supports defining agents with specialized roles and skills, enhancing collaboration within an AI system.
+- **Python Functions and Tool Usage**: Agents in crewAI can call Python functions—such as performing internet searches—using defined tools.
+This capability enables agents to autonomously perform specific actions and share their results with other agents.

+For a detailed guide on setting up multi-agent systems using crewAI, including code examples and workflow implementation, check out the separate blog post: [Building Multi-Agent Systems with crewAI and Watsonx.ai](https://ruslanmv.com/blog/How-to-build-multi-agent-system-with crewAI-and-Watsonx).

+This alternative post provides a comprehensive breakdown of how crewAI leverages Watsonx.ai and Python tools, demonstrating another robust way to construct dynamic multi-agent systems.

 ### Conclusion

 Langraph provides a powerful way to orchestrate multi-agent systems, offering flexibility and modularity.
 By defining workflows, nodes, and transitions, you can build complex, intelligent systems efficiently.